Kaitlin Olson: Career

 After moving to Los Angeles, Olson became a member of theater comedy troupe The Groundlings Sunday Company.
 She trained with Sunday Company for a year, which led to her receiving a recurring role on Curb Your Enthusiasm.

-In 2000, Olson made her debut television appearance in the HBO comedy series Curb Your Enthusiasm as Becky, Cheryl Hines's sister.
+In 2000, Olson made her debut television appearance in the HBO comedy series Curb Your Enthusiasm as Becky, Cheryl Hines's character's sister.
 The same year as her television debut, Olson also had a minor role in the film Coyote Ugly.
-She received more regular work after being cast on The Drew Carey Show.
+She received more regular work after being cast on The Drew Carey Show (1995–2004).
 Carey would end up working closely with Olson, stating he knew she was "headed for stardom."
-He later cast Olson in the Green Screen Show.
-She also toured Bosnia, Kosovo and Norway with Carey and several other comedians, providing entertainment for US military troops through the USO.
+He later cast Olson in the Green Screen Show (2004–2005).
+She also toured Bosnia, Kosovo, and Norway with Carey and several other comedians, providing entertainment for U.S. military troops through the USO.

-She went on to make guest appearances in several television series, including Punk'd (2003), Miss Match (2003), George Lopez (2004), and Out of Practice (2006).
+She went on to make guest appearances in several television series, including Punk'd in 2003, Miss Match in 2003, George Lopez in 2004, and Out of Practice in 2006.

 Olson received wider recognition when she was cast as Deandra "Sweet Dee" Reynolds in the FX sitcom It's Always Sunny in Philadelphia (since 2005), one of the then-four (later five) main characters on the series.
 She garnered critical acclaim for her performance, with particular praise for her physical comedy.

 In 2007, Olson played a recurring role as Hartley Underwood, the "one-armed" neighbor in the FX drama series The Riches.
 She had voice roles in numerous animated series, including Family Guy (2009–2011), Brickleberry (2012), Bob's Burgers (2015–2019), and The Simpsons (2016).
 She also had roles in the comedy film Weather Girl (2009), the romantic comedy film Leap Year (2010), and the animated film Escape from Planet Earth (2013).
 In the action comedy film The Heat (2013), Olson appeared as a Bulgarian drug addict who engages in an exchange of cultural perspectives (and insults) with Melissa McCarthy's character.
 She also appeared as an Arizona cop in the road comedy film Vacation (2015).